learningequality/studio/README.md

 Kolibri Studio uses [Django](https://www.djangoproject.com/) for the backend and is transitioning from [Backbone.js](https://backbonejs.org/) to [Vue.js](https://vuejs.org/) for the frontend.

+If you are looking for help setting up custom content channels, uploading and organizing resources using Kolibri Studio, please refer to the [User Guide](https://kolibri-studio.readthedocs.io/en/latest/).

 ## Getting started